Organic matter transport and transformations in large Arctic River watersheds

 We are interested in the chemical composition, processing and transport of organic matter in large Arctic rivers to better understand the link between the organic matter trapped in permafrost and peat soils and the river channels.
 We combine microbiological studies with the chemical analysis of bulk, isotopic, and molecular level analyses of organic matter.
 Our group was involved in the original PARTNERS program to study the discharge of dissolved organic matter by the six largest Arctic rivers.
-We are now working with collaborators in Russia and Germany to do a more detailed study along an upstream-downstream transect in the Yenisey River, Russia.
+We are now working with collaborators in Russia and Germany to do a more detailed study along an upstream-downstream transect in the Yenisey River Watershed, Russia.

 Dr. Anatoly Prokushkin, V.N.
 Sukachev Institute of Forest SB RAS, Akademgorodok, Krasnoyarsk, Russia